qng95/S3Blitzer/CONTRIBUTING.md

 4. Make your changes and test them thoroughly.

-5. Commit your changes using [conventional commit message](README.md#git-commit-prefixes) format.
+5. Commit your changes using [Conventional Commit Message](#git-commit-prefixes) format.

 6. Push your changes to your forked repository.